sap-tutorials/sap-build-process-automation/tutorials/spa-create-recorder-desktop-calculator/spa-create-recorder-desktop-calculator.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Automate Windows Calculator Application using the Recorder
+# Automate Windows Calculator Application Using the Recorder
 <!-- description --> Automate computations in the windows calculator application with manual capture mode and capture on hover mode

 ## Prerequisites